TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

 Want another answer type?
 =========================

-If the above answer types don't cover your needs, please contact us using the contact details in the :ref:`authors` section.
-If it's easy enough to add your requested type and if you give us enough notice, we'll gladly add it for you.
-We should warn you though: we don't intend to develop Tabbycat feedback into a fully-fledged `SurveyMonkey <http://www.surveymonkey.com/>`_ or `Google Forms <https://www.google.com/forms/about/>`_-style system.
-If your request amounts to this, we suggest using a third-party system.

-As a guide, a type is "easy enough to add" if you can imagine easily how to implement it using standard web page elements, and it requires only basic structure encompassing only a single question.
+We don't really intend to add any further complexity to the built-in feedback system.
+If the above answer types don't cover your needs, we suggest using a third-party feedback system.
+You might be able to adapt `SurveyMonkey <http://www.surveymonkey.com/>`_, `Google Forms <https://www.google.com/forms/about/>`_ or `Qualtrics <http://qualtrics.com>`_ to your needs.

+We may be persuaded to make an exception if the new question type you have in mind is easy to add: that is, if it is straightforward to implement using standard web page elements and fits into the existing questionnaire framework (see :ref:`feedback-questionnaires` below).
+If you think there is such a case, please contact us using the contact details in the :ref:`authors` section.

+.. _feedback-questionnaires:

 Different questionnaires
 ========================